min2ha/ukwa-site/content/target/43654/index.en.md

   "subject": "EU Referendum"
 }

-# Authors' Licensing and Collecting Society, The: Brexit or Bremain?

 Ahead of next week's EU referendum, Vincent Moss, former political editor of the Sunday Mirror weighs up the arguments for those in the creative industries.